 Lipsticks and any color cosmetics typically contain lead and other heavy metals, which are known carcinogens and toxic to our bodies.
 Lead is now banned in paint and gasoline, but not in products we put on our skin?
 Aluminum in antiperspirants/deodorants are a serious problem.
 Aluminum is a neurotoxin and is linked to cancer, so why are we applying it daily to our underarms in direct proximity to our lymph nodes and breast tissue?
-For aluminum free natural deodorants (that actually work!) check out Primal Pit Paste, Schmidt's, Stinkbug Naturals, Beautycounter, or Primally Pure skincare.
-Ingredients to look out for in sunscreen include parabens, avobenzone, oxybenzone, which are endocrine disruptors, and methylisothiazolinone, named "allergen of the year" by the American Contact Dermatitis Society.
+Look for aluminum free natural deodorants like Native, Schmidt's, Beautycounter, or Primally Pure.
+Ingredients to look out for in sunscreen include parabens, avobenzone, oxybenzone, which are endocrine disruptors (and have been banned in Hawaii), and methylisothiazolinone, named "allergen of the year" by the American Contact Dermatitis Society.
 Another dangerous ingredient to look for is retinyl palmitate, sometimes listed as vitamin A palmitate.
 This has been shown to speed up growth of cancerous tumors.
 Katie Wells of Wellness Mama has a good post on safer sunscreens here https://wellnessmama.com/55366/sunscreen-is-harmful/

 The Environmental Working Group has a great app I recommend called the Healthy Living app.
 It allows you to scan the barcode of products with your phone camera.
 It gives you a rating for the product from 1-10 indicating what ingredients are a concern.
 You want to look for the lowest rating possible (below a 4).
+If your product isn't listed you can search ingredients, or add the product to their database by taking photos.
 This app also includes the EWG's Dirty Dozen list which gives you the top 12 produce items with the most chemicals sprayed on them, which they update every year.
 Visit www.ewg.org to learn more about healthy living and avoiding toxins.